Lifeform (LFT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Lifeform Historical Price

-According to the latest data gathered on Lifeform live price page, the current price of Lifeform is 0.00622USD.
+According to the latest data gathered on Lifeform live price page, the current price of Lifeform is 0.00621USD.
 The circulating supply of Lifeform(LFT) is

 In the past 24 hours, Lifeform has shown a price movement of